jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 Seeing as KDE and GNOME focused on features and usability, many people who were using older hardware felt left out or unable to run these environments as the resources required were growing.
 So a movement to create a lightweight desktop environment sprung up.
 The first was Xfce and was developed in parallel to KDE and GNOME by Olivier Fourdan.
 Xfce wrote all of its [components](https://en.wikipedia.org/wiki/Xfce#Software_components "Xfce components") by itself not relying on or forking any of GNOME.
 This environment had a focus on simplicity and running with lower end hardware requirements.
 Originally based on a proprietary toolkit, when Xfce was rejected for inclusion in Red Hat Linux because of this license, Xfce moved to GTK+ 2 toolkit by 1999.
 At one point Debian was considering it as an alternative to GNOME 3, but dropped it because of adopting systemd--forcing Debian to take GNOME 3 as their default desktop.
 Xubuntu is a common derivative distro made up of Ubuntu using Xfce instead of GNOME or Unity.
 Xfce until recently was using the GTK2 toolkit but is in the process of being rewritten in GTK3 conversion started with version 4.12 in 2015.
 As of 2018, most of the major components have been re-written in GTK3.
 When version 4.14 is released all major components will be converted to GTK3.

-### LXDE/LXQT
+### LXQT

-The LXDE project was started in 2006 by Hong Jen Yee.
-This is a quote from the LXDE website:

-> "LXDE is an energy saving and extremely fast and performing desktop solution.
-It works well with computers on the low end of the performance spectrum such as new generation netbooks and other small mobile computers...It can be built on top of various Linux distributions such as Ubuntu, Debian or Fedora" [^39]

-LXDE is the desktop environment of the Lubuntu distro which is a combination of LXDE and Ubuntu but is not limited to Ubuntu.
-This desktop environment is even more spartan than Xfce but is still very usable.
+The LXQT project was started as the LXDE project in 2006 by Hong Jen Yee.
+This desktop environment is even more spartan than Xfce but is one step above a window manager.
 LXDE's focus is on making pretty much any laptop or PC made in the last decade still usable for modern Linux.
-Recently the lead developer Hong Jen Yee also had disagreements with the direction GTK+ 3 was taking and has made a parallel design port called LXQT.
+Recently the lead developer Hong Jen Yee had disagreements with the direction GTK+ 3 was taking and has made a parallel design port called LXQT.
 LXQT involved LXDE porting their desktop applications to Qt and merging with a defunct project called Razor-Qt to produce LXQT.
-LXQT and LXDE will remain in parallel development for the foreseeable future according to Hong Jen Yee but LXQT being where new developement--being QT based and actively developed.

 ### Enlightenment